With bricks and mortar casinos closed due to the pandemic, more people have settled down to online plays.

 4. igaming sees 15-30% of clicks from existing users

-> Igaming also faces the challenge that many of the biggest spending PPC brands see between 15-30% of paid traffic clicks coming from existing users.
+Igaming also faces the challenge that many of the biggest spending PPC brands see between 15-30% of paid traffic clicks coming from existing users.
 This often means that a registered or converted user is clicking rather than new users that ads are designed to attract.
 To take a typical example seen, in some case one user is clicking 500 times in one week on ads.
 This is not a problem for all verticals but is especially acute for igaming as online gambling is prevented from using audience targeting/audience exclusion on ad platforms with such restrictions increasing.
 This means many companies cannot exclude returning users.
 This means they spend millions of dollars on targeting existing customers needlessly.
-CHEQ for PPC has the unique feature which creates controls over the amount of clicks coming from each user within a preset time and customizing this to the needs of a specific client.
+CHEQ has the unique feature which creates controls over the amount of clicks coming from each user within a preset time and customizing this to the needs of a specific client.
 The platform can protect from spending money on good users (who have already converted), as well as out-and-out criminals seeking to deliberately destroy igaming ad campaigns.

-> 5. Early raids drain user acquisition budgets early in the morning
+5. Early raids drain user acquisition budgets early in the morning

 Raids on gaming budgets see peak bot attack at 5am, CHEQ has found.
 In a sense this reflects the no clocks/windows of Vegas casinos when time can get away from a player.
 But for bot clicks on customer acquisition campaigns, this early morning bot activity is in sharp contrast with the peak time we record real online players are spending real money – this peaks at 11pm.
 The case of one leading UK gaming site shows the bot click rates peaking early in the morning and draining their customer acquisition budget through replacing real users with fake users.

 How online casino brands are stopping user acquisition fraud